muskanbhatia51996-dot/VITYARTHIPROJECT/README.md

     """
     try:
         with open(TASK_FILE, 'w') as f:
-            # Dump the list of task dictionaries to the file
+            # UPDATE the list of task dictionaries to the file
             json.dump(tasks, f, indent=4)
         print(f"\nSuccessfully saved {len(tasks)} tasks to {TASK_FILE}.")
     except IOError as e: